thedeveco/Privacy_Policy/README.md

 - Your data will be stored securely using third-party services compliant with industry standards.
 Access is limited to authorized personnel.

 4. Data Sharing
+- Only email data collected will be shared with mentioned partners.
+Any emails that are shared become subject to their [privacy policy](https://www.hackster.io/privacy) independent of this privacy policy.
-- We will not share your data with third parties unless required by law.
+- We will  share your data with third parties unless required by law.

 5. Data Retention
 - Your data will be retained for the duration of your participation in the meetup series.
 You may request deletion at any time.